codesurfers/codesurfers.github.io/links/index.md

 concurrency primitives, a MOP, being able to easily define arbitrary operators, and keeping in line with Perl's legacy, all new regexes.

+Raku was formerly known as Perl 6.
+At some point the Perl community decided to create a "new" version of Perl i.e. Perl 6.
+As the changes became more and more backwards-incompatible, they realised that they were designing an all-new sister language.
+In 2020, after much discussion and Larry Wall's blessing, Perl 6 was renamed to Raku.

 ### Programming Language Theory